Pocono Raceway: Configurations

-Pocono Raceway's main track in its current form is measured at 2.5 mi, with 14° of banking on the track's first turn, 8° of banking on the track's second turn, and 6° of banking on the track's third turn.
-Compared to other NASCAR oval tracks, the track is the only one on the schedule that has three turns.
-All turns are based on turns from other racetracks; track designer Rodger Ward designed the first turn after Trenton Speedway, the second turn after Indianapolis Motor Speedway, and the third turn after the Milwaukee Mile.
-In addition to the tri-oval, the venue features various infield road course layouts; according to current Pocono Raceway CEO Nick Igdalsky, there are 44 possible configurations.
+Pocono Raceway's main track in its current form is measured at 2.500 mi, with 14° of banking on the track's first turn, 8° of banking on its second turn, and 6° of banking on its third turn.
+Compared to other NASCAR tracks, the track is the only one on the schedule that has three turns.
+All turns are based on turns from other racetracks; track designer and two-time Indianapolis 500 winner Rodger Ward designed the first turn after Trenton Speedway, the second turn after Indianapolis Motor Speedway, and the third turn after the Milwaukee Mile.
+In addition to the tri-oval, the venue features various infield road course layouts according to current Pocono Raceway CEO Nick Igdalsky.

 Amenities

 Pocono Raceway is located in Blakeslee, Pennsylvania, and is served by Interstate 80 and Pennsylvania Route 115.
 Although the venue does not release official seating capacity figures due to its private ownership, Frontstretch estimated a seating capacity of 76,812 in 2021.